RomanBase/hand_signature/README.md

 - `control`: The `HandSignatureControl` that processes input and stores the raw data.
 - `drawer`: The `HandSignatureDrawer` that handles the painting of the signature.
   - Comes with prebuild Drawers:
-    - `LineSignatureDrawer`:
+    - `LineSignatureDrawer`: Basic line with single line width.
-    - `ShapeSignatureDrawer`:
-    - `ArcSignatureDrawer`:
+    - `ShapeSignatureDrawer`: Default drawer, mimics ink pen.
+Various line with based on velocity and/or pressure.
+Also good for exporting in svg.
+    - `ArcSignatureDrawer`: Mimics ink pen, less performant then Shape drawer.
+Default drawer when exporting toImage.
-    - `DynamicSignatureDrawer`: dynamically selects the drawing type based on provided args
+    - `DynamicSignatureDrawer`: Dynamically selects the drawing type based on provided args {'type' = 'shape', 'color' = 0xFFAA00BB, 'width' = 2.0}
-    - `MultiSignatureDrawer`: combines multiple drawers, allowing for complex effects
+    - `MultiSignatureDrawer`: Combines multiple drawers, allowing for complex effects

 ### Custom Drawer

 You can create a custom drawer by extending `HandSignatureDrawer` and implementing the `paint` method.
 This allows for full control over how the signature is rendered.

 ```dart
 class MyCustomDrawer extends HandSignatureDrawer {